neo4j/neo4j-python-driver/docs/source/api.rst

 To authenticate with Neo4j the authentication details are supplied at driver creation.

-The auth token is an object of the class :class:`neo4j.Auth` containing the details.
+The auth token is an object of the class :class:`neo4j.Auth` containing static details or a a callable that returns a :class:`neo4j.RenewableAuth` object.

 .. autoclass:: neo4j.Auth

+.. autoclass:: neo4j.RenewableAuth

 Example: